-STATUTORY REFERENCE THE LAW APPLICABILITY Remote and Blended Remote Learning 105 ILCS 5/10-30 105 ILCS 5/34-18.66 Each remote and blended remote learning day plan shall be posted on the district's website where other policies, rules, and standards of conduct are posted.
-This law applies to all school districts during any period where remote or blended remote learning days are required following the declaration of a disaster due to a public health emergency.
-Comprehensive Personal Health and Safety and Sexual Health Education 105 ILCS 5/27-9.1a School districts must annually post on their websites which curriculum is used to provide comprehensive personal health and safety and comprehensive sexual health education and the name and contact information, including an email address, of school personnel who can respond to inquiries about instruction and materials.
+Statutory Reference The Law Applicability Comprehensive Personal Health and Safety and Sexual Health Education School districts must annually post on their websites which curriculum is used to provide comprehensive personal health and safety and comprehensive sexual health education and the name and contact information, including an email address, of school personnel who can respond to inquiries about instruction and materials.
 This law applies to all school districts, including charter school districts, that have a website.
-Sexual Misconduct in Schools (Faith's Law) 105 ILCS 5/22-85.5 Each school district must develop an employee code of professional conduct policy in accordance with the requirements of Faith's Law and post the policy on its website.
+Sexual Misconduct in Schools (Faith's Law) Each school district must develop an employee code of professional conduct policy in accordance with the requirements of Faith's Law and post the policy on its website.
 This law applies to all school districts, charter schools, and nonpublic schools.